-Join Tim Grey for an in-depth discussion in this video Configuring back-button auto focus on the Canon 7D Mark II, part of Performance Tuning the Canon 7D Mark II.
+Join Tim Grey for an in-depth discussion in this video Configuring back-button auto focus on the Canon 7D Mark II, part of Canon 7D Mark II: Tips, Tricks, & Techniques.

 - I am a huge fan of what's usually referred to as…back button focus, where instead of establishing…focus using the shutter release in terms of auto focus,…I'm using a separate button on the camera for that purpose.…So the shutter release is just for initiating auto exposure…and actually taking the picture.…And then I use a button the back of the camera to establish…or to initiate auto focus.…And that essentially gives me the benefit of…separating out the focusing from the exposing for the scene.…So that if I want to focus on a particular subject…and then re-frame for example, or to start tracking…a subject if I'm panning with a moving subject.…